MATH-1700-WBP01

 (write this by hand on paper and submit it on Canvas):

-- For every point P in the coordinate plane,
+- Let P be a point in the coordinate plane.

 that gives P in polar coordinates,

-for at least one pair (r, θ) of real numbers
+- For at least one pair (r; θ)

 that gives P in polar coordinates,